cloudfoundry/garden-runc-release/README.md

 ### Running

-Guardian runs on linux, therefore you need to have a linux machine available.
+The easiest way to run Garden-runC is to deploy it with [BOSH Lite](https://github.com/cloudfoundry/bosh-lite), a local development environment for [BOSH](https://bosh.io).

-The easiest way to run Guardian is to deploy it with [BOSH Lite](https://github.com/cloudfoundry/bosh-lite), a local development environment for [BOSH](https://bosh.io).
+You can retrieve the address of the Garden-runC server by running `bosh vms`.

-You can retrieve the address of the Guardian server by running `bosh vms`.
 It will be `10.244.16.6` if using the provided bosh-lite manifest.
 The server port defaults to `7777`.

 ### Usage

-The easiest way to start creating containers in Guardian is [`gaol`](https://github.com/contraband/gaol) command line client.
+The easiest way to start creating containers is to use the [`gaol`](https://github.com/contraband/gaol) command line client.

 e.g. `gaol -t 10.244.16.6:7777 create -n my-container`